The 8th Night: Plot

-Meanwhile, Cheongseok took the young woman to Gwanju, and Seon-hwa and the possessed Dong-jin arriving later.
-Detective Kim went back to the Virgin Shaman's house, and it is revealed that the lady who nearly died was the actual Virgin Shaman, and that the young woman Cheongseok was with is actually a ghost that she found living with Professor Kim.
-The real Virgin Shaman reveals that her name was Ae-ran, who was an abused child that was saved by Professor Kim.
-Professor Kim had groomed her to be the sacrifice that will assist the monster from reuniting its two Eyes.
-Professor Kim also tricked the members of the meditation group into donating their blood, via the 'free blood tests', in order to use their blood to summon the Red Eye, and later becoming the seven stepping stones.
-Ae-ran latched onto the Virgin Shaman, and she used her to trick Dong-jin into giving his own blood, so he could be possessed later on.
-It was also this Virgin Shaman, possessed by Ae-ran, who took the casket Cheongseok was carrying days ago.
-Detective Kim leaves to Gwanju in search for Dong-jin.
+Meanwhile, Cheongseok brings the young woman in the white dress to Gwanju.
+Seon-hwa and the Red Eye Dong-jin arrive later.
+Detective Kim returns to the Virgin Shaman's house where it is revealed that the woman who Seonhwa almost killed is the actual Virgin Shaman.
+The young woman in the white dress is a ghost who was haunting Professor Kim.
+The real Virgin Shaman reveals that the ghost's name is Ae-ran, an abused child saved by Professor Kim.
+Professor Kim had groomed her to serve as the sacrifice needed to reunite the monster’s two Eyes.
+Professor Kim also tricked the members of the meditation group into donating their blood through free blood tests, intending to use the collected blood to summon the Red Eye and ultimately turn them into the seven stepping stones.
+After Ae-ran latched onto the Virgin Shaman, she used the shaman to trick Dong-jin into giving his own blood, so he could later be possessed in place of the shaman.
+It was also this Virgin Shaman, possessed by Ae-ran, who took the Śarīra casket from Cheongseok.
+Detective Kim leaves for Gwanju in search of Dong-jin.

-Seon-hwa finds Cheongseok in an abandoned shack, and the young monk realizes that he was all alone from the start, with the casket being in his possession.
-Seon-hwa instructs Cheongseok of their plan to trap Dong-jin, let the Red Eye possess him instead, and Cheongseok delivering the killing blow.
-The plan goes well, and they managed to trap Dong-jin inside.
-However, Dong-jin revealed that Ae-ran, nor the Virgin Shaman, weren't the seventh pillar he needed.
+Seon-hwa finds Cheongseok in an abandoned shack, and the young monk realizes that he is all alone from the start, with the casket in his possession.
+Seon-hwa instructs Cheongseok of their plan to trap Dong-jin, and let the Red Eye possess him instead, with Cheongseok delivering the killing blow.
+The plan goes well, and they manage to trap Dong-jin inside.
+However, Dong-jin revealed that neither Ae-ran nor the Virgin Shaman was the seventh pillar he needed.
 Ae-ran's purpose was to bewitch the seventh pillar, Cheongseok.
 Because Seon-hwa left the monastery and didn't become Ha-jung's successor, the title was transferred to Cheongseok.
 This meant that only Cheongseok has the ability to open the casket containing the Black Eye.
-Dong-jin orders the ghost of Ae-ran to find Cheongseok, who was hiding nearby.
+Dong-jin orders the ghost of Ae-ran to find Cheongseok, who is hiding nearby.
 Still bewitched, Ae-ran was able to remove Cheongseok's robe, which had a talisman Seon-hwa made.
 Dong-jin orders Seon-hwa to shoot himself for being such a failure in life, but Seon-hwa shoots Dong-jin instead, though futile.